Professor Luciano Beheregaray

 I was a Gaylord Donnelley Environmental Research Fellow at Yale University (2001-2003) working in projects in Amazonia and the Galapagos, before returning to Australia for a tenure faculty position at Macquarie.
 I worked at Macquarie until 2009 as Associate Professor and head of the Molecular Ecology Lab and the Molecular Ecology Group for Marine Research (MEGMAR).

 In 2009, I moved to Adelaide to establish the MELFU.
-To date, we have produced over 240 refereed publications and graduated 23 PhDs.
-Notwithstanding my mid-career status, my lab's alumni have already secured competitive tenured track academic positions in the six inhabited continents, including jobs in Australia, USA, Japan, Austria, South Africa and Brazil.
+To date, we have produced over 250 refereed publications and graduated 24 PhDs.
+My lab's alumni have secured competitive academic or research positions in the six inhabited continents, including jobs in Australia, USA, Japan, Austria, South Africa and Brazil.
 I offer an intellectually rich and friendly research environment to my lab members; this includes an annual lab retreat in a remote coastal beach in South Australia and several 'MELFU parties'!

 I held an 'ARC (Australian Research Council) Future Fellowship' award between 2014 and 2018, a research-only position aimed at establishing a research program on ecological genomics of fishes.